kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md

 ### §294.81   Local traffic prohibited.

-\(a\) Except as set forth in paragraph (b) of this section or §294.60, a registrant shall not carry passengers, cargo, or mail between two or more United States points for compensation or hire.
+\(a\) Except as set forth in paragraph (b) of this section or [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md#§294.60   Applications for authorization to conduct individual operations or programs not otherwise permitted by this part.|§294.60]], a registrant shall not carry passengers, cargo, or mail between two or more United States points for compensation or hire.

 \(b\) A registrant may grant stopover privileges at any point or points in the United States to passengers and their accompanied baggage as part of a single continuous operation to or from Canada.